Niwa no ie

 Wood

-Another feature of the house is the access around the open veranda, which gives instant access to the garden.
-The wide veranda, which is reminiscent of the stage of a shrine, emphasises the horizontality of the structure and gives the house a more spacious appearance.
+Another notable feature of the house is the access around the open veranda, providing immediate connection to the garden.
+This wide veranda, reminiscent of a shrine’s stage, accentuates the horizontality of the structure, enhancing the sense of spaciousness and inviting a seamless flow between indoor and outdoor living.

-In addition to the open veranda, the use of bamboo accents allows the view of the bamboo even from inside the room, giving a feeling of expansiveness to the outside.
+In addition to the open veranda, the incorporation of bamboo accents enhances the connection to nature, allowing views of the bamboo from within the room.
+This design element contributes to a sense of expansiveness, bridging the indoor and outdoor environments seamlessly.

 Please consult with us about your project.